nmacgreg/motionUI/README.md

 * Now simply visit: http://127.0.0.1:8000/review?video_file=2-02-20220828220249.mp4
 * ... and it works!
 * Add a route to the API, to remove the head of the list... can it return the template loaded with the next video
-* Add a button to the template, to "mark as reviewed", pointing at the route above
+* We added a button to the template, to "mark as reviewed", pointing at the route above
-    * Can that button also auto-load the *next video* in the template?
+    * Yes, that button also queries from redis & auto-loads the *next video* in the template?
+* I rolled out Redis on Josie, in Production
+    * I added a new role to the householdIoT Ansible tree, "redis"
+    * I modified the "automation.yml" playbook, to include the new "redis" role
+    * I played this new role against Josie
 * To Do:
+    * Test rebooting Josie - does redis come up at boot time?
     * Add a route to the API, to tag the current file (?)
         * Add a button to the template, to add a tag, pointed at the route above.
     * Add a route to the API, to add a new file to the queue for needing review